Commercial Business Property Loan

 We do not encourage excessive borrowing and leverage should be exercised prudently.
 Speak with a competent SME loan consultant for risk management planning.

-Banks usually grant a higher LTV for properties (80% to 90% LTV) that are intended for business’s own usage.
-For investment properties (i.e. to rent out for rental income), maximum LTV is usually 60% to 70%.
+Banks usually grant a higher LTV for properties (80% to 90% LTV) intended for business’s own usage.
+For investment properties (i.e. leasing out for rental income), maximum LTV is usually 60% to 70%.

 Commercial property loan interest rate

-Rates packages offered by banks are usually floating rates, also known as variable rates.
-Rates quoted will typically consist of a reference rate or benchmark rate plus bank’s margin or spread.
+Banks usually offer floating rate packages, also known as variable rates.
+Rates quoted typically consist of a reference rate or benchmark rate, plus bank’s margin or spread.

 This reference rate is transparent and published publicly.
-Examples include banks’ fixed deposit rate, cost of funds rate, lending board rate or more commonly used, the 3-month SORA rate.
+Examples include banks’ fixed deposit rate, cost of funds rate, board rate or the more commonly used 3-month SORA rate.

 A common variable rate offer could look like this:

-3-month SORA would be the reference/benchmark rate in this case, and 2% in the first year would be the bank’s margin/spread.
-If assuming 3-month SORA at the point of time is 3%, your total interest would be 5% p.a.
+3-month SORA would be the reference/benchmark rate in this case, and 1% in the first year would be the bank’s margin/spread.
+If assuming the 3-month SORA at the point of application is 3.5%, your total interest would be 4.5% p.a.
 In the first year of the loan.

-There are also fixed rates packages where interest rates are fixed throughout the lock in period (usually 2 to 3 years).
-Due to the rapid increase in US Fed rates, some banks do not offer fixed rates packages.
-For those that do, fixed rates are usually higher than floating rates.
+Aside from floating rates, there are also fixed rates packages where interest rates are fixed throughout the lock in period (usually 2 to 3 years).
+Due to the impending cuts in US Fed rates, fixed rates packages have come down to as long as 3.2% p.a. and lower than most floating rate packages.

 Loan tenure and repayment period